-In my experience tasting wines for review both here and when I was a contributing editor at Wine Enthusiast from 2013 to 2022, between 3-6% of wines I have tasted that were closed by natural cork showed signs of TCA taint or some other moldy contaminant.
+In my experience tasting wines for review from 2015 to 2022, between 3-6% of wines I have tasted that were closed by natural cork showed signs of TCA taint or some other moldy contaminant.
 These findings are largely consistent with those from the Cork Quality Council, which found an average of 3% of corks contaminated through September 2021 using GCMS testing (numbers were higher in some previous years).
 As of Q1 2023, the group reports seeing an average of 1%.

 Below is a summary of articles I’ve written about cork taint, ordered roughly by overall utility.